epam/edp-install/docs/use-cases/external-secrets.md

 To begin, you will need an application first.
 Here are the steps to create it:

-1. Open Headlamp URL.
+1. Open EDP Portal URL.
 Use the `Sign-In` option:

   !![Logging Page](../assets/use-cases/external-secrets/headlamp_login.png "Logging screen")